 - 3.1 The Localism Act 2011 makes fundamental changes to the system of regulation of standards of conduct for elected and co-opted Members.
-The date for implementation of these changes has now been confirmed as 1st July 2012. - 3.2 This report describes the changes and outlines the actions required for the Council to implement the new regime. - 3.3 The Standards Committee considered the various issues at a Special Meeting on 13th June 2012 and its recommendations are highlighted in bold on each section of the report.
+The date for implementation of these changes is 1st July 2012. - 3.2 This report describes the changes and outlines the actions required for the Council to implement the new regime.